Clearing the Smoke-Filled Room: Women Jurors and the Disruption of an Old-Boys’ Network in Nineteenth- Century America, 108 YALE L.J. 1805 (1999)

 women, juries, discrimination

 Rodríguez, Cristina M., "Clearing the Smoke-Filled Room: Women Jurors and the Disruption of an Old-Boys’ Network in Nineteenth- Century America" (1999).
 Faculty Scholarship Series.
-Paper 4329.
+4329.